Splurge or Save: Your favourite makeup products

-Purchasing new makeup & skincare products can often be a bit overwhelming due to the sheer number of choices we are faced with.
+Should you splurge on that expensive eyeshadow or foundation or save your money?
+Is it really worth it?
+Purchasing new makeup & skincare products can often be at overwhelming.
+Due to the sheer number of choices we are faced with.
 Between the pretty packaging & plethora of pigments & shades, it is easy to get swept up in a cosmetic shopping spree.

-This begs the question; which products should we splurge on, and which cosmetics can we snap up at a lower price?
-Luckily, not all of your makeup essentials need to come with a hefty price tag, and we break down which products are worth the splurge, and which ones you can pick up at your local Priceline or Chemist for a more affordable price.
+This begs the question; which products should we splurge on and when should we save our money, and snap up the product at a lower price?
+Luckily, not all of your makeup essentials need to come with a hefty price tag, and we break down which products are worth the splurge, and which ones you can afford to save on and pick up at your local Priceline or Chemist.

 Where to splurge: Makeup bag essentials worth the extra money